Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "We must be free not because we claim freedom, but because we practice it."
+> "The true soldier fights not because he hates what is in front of him, but because he loves what is behind him."
-> — **William Faulkner**
+> — **Gilbert Chesterton**

 ---